1. About loperamide

 - your mouth, face, lips, tongue or throat start swelling

-These aren't all the side effects of loperamide.
+These are not all the side effects of loperamide.
 For a full list, see the leaflet inside your medicines packet.

 What to do about:

-- constipation - stop taking loperamide.
-Drink plenty of water.
-If this doesn't help, talk to your pharmacist or doctor.
+- constipation – stop taking loperamide.
+If you have constipation, eat more fibre by having fresh fruit, vegetables and cereals, and drink plenty of water.
+Try to exercise regularly, for example by going for a daily walk or run.
+If this does not help, talk to your pharmacist or doctor.

-- feeling dizzy - if loperamide makes you feel dizzy when you stand up, try getting up very slowly or stay sitting down until you feel better.
-If you begin to feel dizzy, lie down so that you don't faint, then sit until you feel better.
-Take care driving or using tools or machines if you get side effects such as dizziness.
+- feeling dizzy – if loperamide makes you feel dizzy when you stand up, try getting up very slowly or stay sitting down until you feel better.
+If you begin to feel dizzy, lie down so that you do not faint, then sit until you feel better.
+Avoid driving, cycling, or using tools or machines if you feel dizzy.

-- feeling sick - try taking loperamide with or after a meal or snack.
-It may also help if you stick to simple meals and you don't eat rich or spicy food.
+- feeling sick – try taking loperamide with or after a meal or snack.
+It may also help if you stick to simple meals and avoid rich or spicy food.

-- headaches - make sure you rest and drink plenty of fluids.
-Don't drink too much alcohol.
+- headaches – make sure you rest and drink plenty of fluids.
+Do not drink too much alcohol.
 Ask your pharmacist to recommend a painkiller.
-Talk to your doctor if a headache lasts longer than a week or is severe.
+Talk to your doctor if the headaches last longer than a week or are severe.

-- wind - steer clear of foods that cause wind like lentils, beans and onions.
+- farting (wind) – avoid foods that cause wind like lentils, beans and onions.
 It might also help to eat smaller and more frequent meals, eat and drink slowly, and exercise regularly.
-There are products you can buy from a pharmacy to help with wind, such as charcoal tablets or simethicone.
-One product is available which contains both loperamide and simethicone.
+There are products you can buy from a pharmacy to help with wind.
+Loperamide can be bought mixed with simeticone, a medicine for wind.

 7. Pregnancy and breastfeeding